 2. How to restrict access to content in WordPress using a plugin

 Password Protected Categories is a plugin that allows you to create private areas within your WordPress site.
-It presents an easy way to lock down whole categories of blog posts, products, events, portfolios, and more.
-It can hide any type of category, taxonomy, or pages if you have enabled categories for them, allowing access to only specific users, roles, or persons.
+It presents an easy way to lock down whole categories of private blog posts, products, events, portfolios, and more.
+It can hide any type of category, taxonomy, or pages if you have enabled categories for them.
+This allows site access to only specific users, roles, or persons.

-Let’s walk you through what makes this plugin the best and how to use it to restrict access to your website.
+Let’s walk you through what makes this plugin the best and how to use it to restrict site access.

 What makes this plugin the best?

 - It allows you to protect custom post types – When you allow reviews on your website or you have members’ portfolios, Password Protected categories enable you to impose a password block on this information.
-You can also restrict areas of your site to specific users or roles.
+You can also restrict areas of your site by giving permissions to specific registered users or roles.
+Choose how long each IP address will have access to the private content before having to re-enter the password.

-- It has an option to actually hide the private content from public view, instead of just making people enter a password when they try to view it.
+- Password Protected Categories has an option to actually hide the private content from the front end, instead of just making people enter a password when they try to view it.
 The rest of the website will remain public.

 - Highly rated customer support.
-Customer care staff are regularly available to walk you through installation and configuration.
+Customer care staff are regularly available to walk you through installation and configuration, step-by-step.

 How to use this plugin to restrict access to your website